gnuoey-nuj-iohc/Cities2-TrafficLightsEnhancement/README.md

 You cannot downgrade this mod to an older version.
 Cities saved with the new version are not compatible with previous versions.

+## Features

+* **Advanced Split Phasing**: Adaptive traffic light control that adjusts based on traffic conditions
+* **Exclusive Pedestrian Phase**: Works with all signal patterns including Advanced Split Phasing
+* **Right Turn on Red**: Allows safe right turns (or left turns in LHT) on red signals when using Advanced Split Phasing
+* **Custom Phase Configuration**: Manual configuration of traffic light phases for complex intersections

 > [!WARNING]
 > These modifications are highly experimental.
 Your game may crash more frequently, and your save files could be corrupted.